 Due to these challenges, food enthusiasts are advised to identify food critics with whom they similar preferences and to rely on their recommendations.
 To be consistent with these realities, Gastromondiale's restaurant rankings will be based on a single critic's reviews: Vedat Milor.

-An important mission of this site is to attempt to develop reliable and rigorous criteria when evaluating restaurants.
+An important mission of this ranking is to attempt to develop reliable and rigorous criteria when evaluating restaurants.
 Readers of restaurant reviews, whether they are made by guides or by restaurant critics, are often in the dark as to what standards the reviewer has applied and exactly how the verdict – as this is often how the chef regards it – has been reached.
 Few guides or restaurant critics, if any, give deeper explanation of their ratings or what standards they use.
-Also, restaurant criticism is often highly influenced by the preferred tastes of the reviewer.
+Vedat Milor's relevant criteria will be as follows: